runcitadel/blog/posts/citadel-0-1-0-update/index.md

 We want Citadel 0.1.0 to be a better release than what we had done previously.

-For thhis reason, we want to spend a lot time on ensuring these things:
+For this reason, we want to spend a lot time on ensuring these things:

 - Bug-free: Code should be tested better
 - Developer Experience: Developing apps for Citadel should be easy, porting apps from Umbrel should be able to happen in 5 minutes